 Comparing Figure 1 to the audio quality curves in Figure 2 below taken from [2], obtained during the EVS Characterization Exercise, we see similar trends with SWB in Figure 2 replacing the FB in Figure 1.

 There is one notable exception, and that is that in Figure 1 the performance gain of EVS NB over AMR and EVS-WB over AMR-WB is no longer evident.
-This is not an indicator of poor performance by EVS but is simply a manifestation of the well-established observation that at high noise levels the bit rate of the codec dominates the performance for a given bandwidth.
-The more than 10% bit rate difference between AMR-WB (6.6 kbps) and EVS (5.9 kbps) explains much of the difference between these two wideband coding curves at their lower bit rate ends in such high noise and it’s worth noting that AMR-WB 6.6 kbps was omitted from the subjective testing of Figure 2, and other tests during the EVS Characterization, principally due to its poor perceptual audio quality (See Figures 11 & 12 of [3], MCPTT TR 26.879).
+This is not an indicator of poor performance by EVS but is simply a manifestation of two issues; firstly, the well-established observation that at high noise levels the bit rate of the codec dominates the performance for a given bandwidth and secondly the use of VAD/DTX/CNG for the EVS 5.9kbps VBR modes when all of the other codecs were used without.
+The more than 10% bit rate difference between AMR-WB (6.6 kbps) and EVS (5.9 kbps) explains some of the difference between these two wideband coding curves at their lower bit rate ends in such high noise.
+Additionally though, having the key focus for the intelligibility test at the end of each sentence, while obviously perfectly ok without DTX, ends up punishing any early switch from speech to noise by the VAD, when DTX is applied, confounding the results.
+It's also worth noting that AMR-WB 6.6 kbps was omitted from the subjective testing of Figure 2, and other tests during the EVS Characterization, principally due to its poor perceptual audio quality (See Figures 11 & 12 of [3], MCPTT TR 26.879).

 It is also worth noting that the P25 codec’s intelligibility in Figure 1, with a bit rate of 4.4 kbps, also performs close to an extrapolation of the NB curve for EVS-NB and AMR and it would be reasonable to assume that the TETRA codec is likely to perform similarly and in line with expectations based upon its bit rate of 4.567 kbps.